 For a printable map showing detailed delivery directions, please click here.

 All post-mortem cases will be examined by our board certified pathologists and have gross pathology reported within 1-2 working days of the examination.
-Where histopathology is carried out a full report will be issued within another 2-4 working days keeping our turn-around times as low as practicable.
+Where histopathology is carried out, we will endeavour to issue a full report within 4 weeks.
 Gross post mortem examination and routine histopathology for up to 5 tissues will be included in the standard fees which are based on species and weight as shown in our post-mortem price structure found here.
 Additional tests recommended in the initial report will be charged only following approval by the submitting veterinary surgeon.
 Our standard pricing for post mortem examinations can be found here.

 We accept cadavers for post-mortem examination from small animals including dogs, cats, rabbits and rodents as well as birds, reptiles, fish and other small exotic species.
 Our purpose-built facilities also enable us to accept large animal species including farm, zoo and equine.
 Advance notification will be required for any intended post-mortem submission so that we can coordinate delivery and properly manage logistics.
 All cases must be accompanied by a completed signed submission form.